cgarciae/phi/phi/README-template.md

       _ + 3
     )

-Most of the time this is more convenient, plus `P` contains some helper methods that we will see later, so `P` will be used instead of `Compile` from here on.
+Most of the time this is more convenient, plus `P` contains some helper methods that we will see later, so `P` will be used instead of `Compile` from here On.

 ### Branching
 Branching is express via lists and allows you to express a branched computation where a list with the values of the different paths is returned.